-ACLS is an acronym meaning Advanced Cardiac Life support, or Advanced Cardiovascular life support.
-The ACLS certification course teaches healthcare professionals advanced interventions and algorithms for the treatment of cardiopulmonary emergencies.
+ACLS is an acronym that stands for Advanced Cardiac Life support.
+The ACLS certification course teaches healthcare professionals advanced interventional protocols and algorithms for the treatment of cardiopulmonary emergencies.
 These include primary survey, secondary survey, advanced airways, myocardial infarction, cardiac arrest, tachycardias, bradycardias, and stroke.
-The treatment protocols have been established through collaborative clinical research and later published by the American Heart Association (AHA) and International Liaison Committee on Resuscitation (ILCOR).
+The treatment protocols have been established through collaborative clinical research and later published by the International Liaison Committee on Resuscitation (ILCOR).

 If the patient is not ventilating well or if there is a presumed risk of aspiration, insert an advanced airway device when prudent: